schcs/RecogniseSmallDim/README.md

 intrinsic RecogniseAltSquare( G::GrpMat :
             type := "SL",
             CheckResult := true,
-            UseTensorDecomposition := false )
+            Method := "Recursive" )
-          -> BoolElt, Map, Map, GrpMatElt
+          -> BoolElt, Map, Map, GrpMatElt, GrpMatElt

 G should be matrix group conjugate to the exterior square representation of SL( d, q ).
 Returns true/false, a map from SL( d, q ) to G, a map from G to SL( d, q ), and a matrix whose rows form a basis that exhibits the alt square structure.
+The last piece of output can be used to conjugate the image of G under the second map into the standard copy of the classical group in Magma.

 Supply CheckResult := true to check the final result.

-The basic algorithm is implemented in two variations.
-The first uses a recursive call for smaller dimensional alternating square recognition, while the second uses recognition of tensor decomposition with IsTensor.
-For SL(d,q) with d=5,6,8 the tensor decomposition version is used while for SL(d,q) with d=7 or d>8 the recursive version is called as default.
+he basic algorithm is implemented in two variations.
+The first uses a recursive call for smaller dimensional exterior square recognition, while the second uses recognition of tensor decomposition with IsTensor.
+In small dimensions (how small depends on the type of the group), the version using tensor recognition is called, while if the dimension is high enough, then the recursive version is used.
-This choice can be overwritten by setting UseTensorDecomposition to be true.
+This choice can be overwritten by setting <Method> to "Tensor".

 intrinsic RecogniseSymSquare( G::GrpMat : type := "SL", CheckResult := false )
-          -> BoolElt, Map, Map, GrpMatElt
+          -> BoolElt, Map, Map, GrpMatElt, GrpMatElt

 G should be matrix group conjugate to the symmetric square representation of SL( d, q ).
 Returns true/false, a map from SL( d, q ) to G, a map from G to SL( d, q ), and a matrix whose rows form a basis that exhibits the sym square structure.
+The last piece of output can be used to conjugate the image of G under the second map into the standard copy of the classical group in Magma.

 Supply CheckResult := true to check the final result.